Plan your visit

 Facilities and services

-- Find out how in WWI, the tower was used as a detention center for over 50 deserters from the 69th Canadian Infantry Battalion.
+- Find out how, in World War I, the tower was used as a detention center for over 50 deserters from the 69th Canadian Infantry Battalion